-Shane Byrne is responsible for three clusters in NSW (Dubbo, Newcastle and Sydney).
+Shane Byrne is responsible for three clusters in New South Wales (Dubbo, Newcastle and Sydney).
 After working for several years at Yew Chung International School in Shanghai, Shane joined ACARA.
-His experience includes teaching computer and information technology-related subjects within the NSW curriculum across primary and high schools, in the Catholic and public sectors.
-Shane also worked in tertiary education, teaching Computer Science and Business IT bachelor’s degree courses in the United Arab Emirates, as well as International Baccalaureate and IGCSE Computer Science courses in China.
-Throughout his teaching career, Shane has held a range of roles, each role focusing on helping teaching staff to integrate ICT and Digital Technologies into their classroom pedagogy, including the NSW VET Train the Teacher program.
+His experience includes teaching computer and information technology–related subjects within the New South Wales curriculum across primary and high schools, in the Catholic and public sectors.
+Shane also worked in tertiary education, teaching Computer Science and Business IT bachelor degree courses in the United Arab Emirates, as well as International Baccalaureate and IGCSE Computer Science courses in China.
+Throughout his teaching career, Shane has held a range of roles, each focusing on helping teaching staff to integrate digital technologies into their classroom pedagogy, including the New South Wales VET Train the Teacher program.
 Shane’s doctorate focused on the role integrators play in helping teachers to use technology to improve their practice and student learning outcomes.

-Simon Collier, Curriculum Officer, Digital Technologies in focus, Australian Curriculum, Assessment and Reporting Authority (ACARA) is responsiblein supporting clusters of schools across three states and territories (Central Victoria, Murray River (NSW and Victoria) and Darwin (NT).
-Simon is an experienced school leader with a history working in both primary and secondary schools across Victoria.
+Simon Collier, Curriculum Officer, Digital Technologies in focus, Australian Curriculum, Assessment and Reporting Authority (ACARA), is responsible for supporting clusters of schools across three states and territories, including Central Victoria, Murray River (New South Wales and Victoria) and Darwin (Northern Territory).
+Simon is an experienced school leader with a history working in primary and secondary schools across Victoria.
 He has worked as a teaching and learning leader and curriculum coordinator for 10 years, implementing school-wide and regional initiatives.
 Simon played a pivotal role in the Skilling the Bay – Digital Technologies project, providing professional teaching and support to both primary and secondary school teachers.
-Simon was employed by the Victorian Curriculum and Assessment Authority (VCAA) as a specialist teacher, supporting Victorian schools in implementing school-wide change and incorporation of the Digital Technologies curriculum.
+Simon was employed by the Victorian Curriculum and Assessment Authority as a specialist teacher, supporting Victorian schools in implementing school-wide change and incorporation of the Digital Technologies curriculum.

-Steve Grant is supporting schools in three South Australian clusters (Port Lincoln cluster, North Adelaide and South Adelaide), a Central Australian cluster that includes schools in Alice Springs and Yulara, as well as a cluster in the Australian Capital Territory.
-Steve is an experienced educator and school leader, having worked as a Science teacher, head of learning area, and head of house.
+Steve Grant is supporting schools across three states and territories, including South Australia (Port Lincoln, North Adelaide and South Adelaide), the Northern Territory (Central Australia: Alice Springs and Yulara) and a cluster in the Australian Capital Territory.
+Steve is an experienced educator and school leader, having worked as a science teacher, head of learning area, and head of house.
 Before joining ACARA, Steve was a professional learning consultant with Scitech in Perth.
 He supported teachers and schools in urban, regional and remote locations, across primary, secondary, public, independent and Catholic education sectors.
 Steve has developed and presented a range of professional learning programs for teachers, school leaders, schools and school districts, with workshops in STEM, Science, Mathematics, Digital Technologies, Design and Technologies and project-based learning.

-Sarah Hobson is supporting school clusters in south-west Queensland and northern New South Wales.
+Sarah Atkins is supporting school clusters in south-west Queensland and northern New South Wales.
 Previously, she was an assistant manager, Technologies, at the Queensland Department of Education, where she quality-assured the Curriculum into the Classroom Technologies teaching and learning resources.
 Sarah also oversaw the development of data-representation resources for the Queensland Coding Academy.
-Sarah has previously worked as a specialist eLearning teacher at Good News Lutheran School and was successful in having the school named an Apple Distinguished School.
-Sarah sits on the board of the International Bebras Computational Thinking Challenge and is an editor of the Australian Bebras Teacher solution guide.
+She has previously worked as a specialist eLearning teacher at Good News Lutheran School and was successful in having the school named an Apple Distinguished School.
+Sarah sits on the board of the International Bebras Computational Thinking Challenge and is an editor of the Australian Bebras Teacher Solutions Guide.
 She was the chair of CSIRO’s Digital Careers Educators Advisory Committee for three years and was awarded the QSITE’s Outstanding Leader in 2015.

 Peter Lelong is supporting two clusters of schools in Southern Tasmania and the north-west coast.
 Peter has been a Digital Technologies educator supporting all three jurisdictions in Tasmania for many years.
 He is an Apple Distinguished Educator (2004) and Google Educator (2015).
-Peter is also the Tasmanian project offier with Adelaide University, supporting the Computer Science Education Research Group (CSER) Digital Technologies Massively Open Online Course (MOOC).
+Peter is also the Tasmanian project officer with Adelaide University, supporting the Computer Science Education Research Group Digital Technologies massive open online course.
 He is working to engage teachers in the implementation of the Digital Technologies curriculum throughout Tasmania.
-In recent years, Peter has worked to established links between Indigenous students in the Northern Territory with their peers in Tasmania through the use of a range of digital technologies and communications initiatives, in a project that aimed to provide opportunities for students to learn more about each other’s communities and environments.
+In recent years, Peter has worked to establish links between Indigenous students in the Northern Territory with their peers in Tasmania through the use of a range of digital technologies and communications initiatives, in a project that aimed to give students opportunities to learn more about each other’s communities and environments.

 Deanne Poole is supporting school clusters in Western Australia (north Perth, south Perth, Geraldton and Kalgoorlie).
-Prior to this, Deanne was a Digital Technology specialist teacher and a Technology curriculum leader in a Primary school.
+Prior to this, Deanne was a Digital Technology specialist teacher and a Technology curriculum leader in a primary school.
 Her role included developing and leading professional development for educators across Western Australia.
 Deanne’s success in this role saw her invited to many educational events and conferences.
-Deanne has taught across multiple education sectors and is passionate about the educative integration of technology across the curriculum.
-In 2013, Deanne was awarded a scholarship with Edith Cowan University Computer Science School to travel to India as part of a Federally Funded Computer Science Tour.
-This experience provided her with an opportunity to create professional connections with leaders in the design and technology education fields.
+Deanne has taught across multiple education sectors and is passionate about the educative integration of technologies across the curriculum.
+In 2013, Deanne was awarded a scholarship with Edith Cowan University Computer Science School to travel to India as part of a federally funded computer science tour.
+This experience gave her an opportunity to create professional connections with leaders in the Design and Technology education fields.

-Kim Vernon is supporting schools in New South Wales, cluster of Parkes and Eurobodalla.
+Kim Vernon is supporting schools in New South Wales clusters of Parkes and Eurobodalla.
 She is also Curriculum Specialist, Digital Technologies.
-Previously, Kim has held a position of head of Integrated Technologies at the British International school in Singapore where she completed her Master of Education (Digital Technologies Leadership).
-Kim has extensive experience in the field of early childhood / primary education, specialising in digital technologies education.
+Previously, Kim has held a position of Head of Integrated Technologies at the British International School in Singapore where she completed her Master of Education (Digital Technologies Leadership).
+Kim has extensive experience in the field of early childhood and primary education, specialising in digital technologies education.
 Originally from Sydney, Kim has gained valuable experience working in the UK and Singapore.
 Kim is passionate about change in technology, focusing on pedagogy and curriculum integration support.
 She has worked with leadership teams, teachers and students to support the introduction and inclusion of digital technologies and ICT across all areas and all year levels of the UK and Australian Curriculum.

 The Digital Technologies in focus (DTiF) project uses the key ideas of the curriculum as a driver for developing Technological pedagogical content knowledge (TPACK) and as a framework for change.